 - Exit Point: Water leaves the end of the drainage pipe, soaking into the ground or flowing away.

-- Catch Basin Drains Off: Weep holes slowly drip out the water from the bottom of the catch basin to eliminate standing water.
+- Catch Basin Drains Off: Back in the catch basin, tiny weep holes slowly drip out standing water.

 Planning the Catch Basin Drainage System

 Identify the start of the drainage system run—the catch basin location.
 If the starting location is near a downspout, the catch basin will be located about 12 to 18 inches from the foundation, depending on the size of the catch basin.